ENIGMA-infra/ENIGMA-PD/README.md

 ```

 This helps you confirm whether the pipeline ran successfully across your dataset (again, check `processing_status.tsv` under the `derivatives` folder).

+### Extracting pipeline output

+The pipeline for extraction of data from the subsegmentation is under construction.
+Stay tuned for updates!
+You can already extract data from the standard FreeSurfer 7 segementation (see [here](#extract-pipeline-output)).

 ---